Shop our award winning sauces & rubs

 • Well Done: 160 degrees F

 The most important thing is to keep an eye on the internal temperature of your beef tenderloin.
 I use and recommend an instant read internal meat thermometer.
-For this recipe, I used my bright orange Thermapen MK4.
+For this recipe, I used my bright orange Thermapen ONE.
 This thermometer delivers a quick read, and I can guarantee that my meat will be perfectly cooked every time.

 More Tenderloin Recipes